prometheus/prometheus/README.md

 ### Building from source

-To build Prometheus from the source code yourself you need to have a working Go environment with [version 1.13 or greater installed](https://golang.org/doc/install).
+To build Prometheus from source code, first ensure that have a working Go environment with [version 1.13 or greater installed](https://golang.org/doc/install).
-You will also need to have [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed in order to build the frontend assets.
+You also need [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/)
+installed in order to build the frontend assets.

 You can directly use the `go` tool to download and install the `prometheus`